teamzuzu/simpleipam/README.md

-# SimpleIPAM - Simple IP address management
+# SimpleIPAM - Simple IP address management gui

-Cut down version of the original in docker etc
+super lite version of the original created by https://github.com/kuritaka

-## Using
-* Codeigniter 3.1.5
-* Bootstrap v3.3.7
-* jQuery v3.2.1
-* DataTables 1.10.7
+its a very very simple tool to manage your home network/lab

-## Configuration
+## changes

-### Change Per Page
-Edit $config['per_page'] in controllers/Networks.php and controllers/Hosts.php
-For example, change  "5" to "300"
+* small sqllite schema changes after the addition of MAC's by https://github.com/dimxyp

+* much clean up and simplification / removal of CodeIgnite stuff not required for this usecase

+* support for a "uploaded" page to include eg a basic network diagram

+* container image and examples for docker kubernetes etc ( coming soon )